githedgehog/control-usb-root/README.md

 The flatcar version number is saved in two files, `justfile` and the `gen-control-usb-root.sh`.
 Keep them updated and matching.

-1. Get the desired stable release number from [their stable releases](https://stable.release.flatcar-linux.net/amd64-usr/) for example `4152.2.2`
+1. Select the desired stable release number from [their stable releases](https://stable.release.flatcar-linux.net/amd64-usr/) for example `4152.2.2`
-1. `just build  4152.2.2`
-1. `just push `
+1. edit the `justfile` to include the selected relase, e.g. `4152.2.2`
+1. edit the `gen-control-usb-root.sh` to include the selected release
 1. `git tag -s v4152.2.2-hh1 -m 'bumping flatcar'`
 1. `git push origin v4152.2.2-hh1`
+1. The CI is setup to run `just push` so that the artifacts are generated and sent to oras

 ## Notes